FULLSTACK-SY/TriviaGame/README.md

 challenges : Hover over setup wasn't easy.
              Took time to find out perfect images.
              Also typing Question /answers were time consuming, will rather use some API next time.

+Solution : TA's and Professor were big help B-)